Support

 To apply for an Innovation internship, your funding project must cover the entire duration.
 Therefore, please consider the end date of your fellowship and verify that the starting date and duration align with it.

-1.10 What should I do if I cannot find suitable internshippositions for me?
+1.10 What should I do if I cannot find suitable internship opportunities for me?

 InnoNext promotes an open call lasting 18 months, during which both companies and talents can apply to find their best matches and start an Innovation internship.